developer-zebra/developer-zebra-site/src/emdk-for-android/5-0/api/notification/Notification-VibrateParams/index.md

 ###time

 The vibration time in milliseconds.
 Default value is assigned to 0.
-If the pattern array is null, this time will be used otherwise pattern takes precedence.
-The supported values are 0ms to 2550ms.
+If the pattern array is null, the time will be used otherwise pattern takes precedence.
+ The supported values are 0ms to 2550ms for RS6000 and 0ms to 300000ms for External Vibrator.
 Behavior is undefined for any other value.
+ The RS6000 vibrator will assume the end of sequence when an entry of 0 time is set.

 **Type:**